 E5501 is a small molecule that can be administered orally, and thus presents neither the clinical/safety risks associated with parenteral agents nor the immunogenic risks of recombinant proteins and peptide -based products.
-E5501 has increased platelet production in normal healthy subjects both in single-and multiple-dose oral administration, and has demonstrated superior efficacy in cITP subjects compared with placebo, as measured by platelet response on Day 28, as well as a favorable safety profile (protocol 6.1.2.2).
+E5501 has increased platelet production in normal healthy subjects both in singleand multiple-dose oral administration, and has demonstrated superior efficacy in cITP subjects compared with placebo, as measured by platelet response on Day 28, as well as a favorable safety profile (protocol 6.1.2.2).

-This is a Phase 3 multicenter, randomized, double-blind, parallel group and placebo-controlled trial with an open-label extension phase that will further evaluate the efficacy of oral E5501 (in addition to standard of care) versus placebo in raising and maintaining platelet counts within 6 months from the start of dosing, and the safety of E5501 over a long-term 2.5-year treatment period in adult subjects with cITP.
-This study has been designed to provide the best possible efficacy and safety evidence for E5501 in the treatment of cITP subjects in order to gain regulatory approval to make E5501 available for clinical use worldwide.
+This is a Phase 3 multicenter, randomized, double-blind, active-controlled, parallel-group trial with an open-label extension phase that will further evaluate the efficacy of oral E5501 versus eltrombopag in raising and maintaining platelet counts within 6 months from the start of dosing, and the safety of E5501 over a long-term 2.5-year treatment period in adult subjects with cITP.
+This study has been designed to provide efficacy and safety data for five doses of E5501 in cITP subjects in order to gain regulatory approval to make E5501 available for clinical use worldwide.
+A noninferiority (NI) study design is planned in response to feedback from the FDA at the End of Phase 2 meeting and the EMA scientific advisory meeting.
+Eltrombopag is selected as an active comparator because this is the only other available oral TPO-agonist therapy and would be the most appropriate for the proposed NI study.